-Fauquier County Soccer Club (FCSC) joined forces with Helping Haiti And Soccer (HANDS) this summer to support the less-fortunate children of Haiti.
+Fauquier County Soccer Club (FCSC) joined forces with Helping Haiti And Soccer (HANDS) in the summer of 2013 to support the less-fortunate children of Haiti.

 FCSC, Fauquier County’s premier soccer club since 1992, has accumulated a surplus of uniforms, equipment, awards, and apparel over the years – excess and legacy inventory from seasons gone by and annual tournaments hosted by the club.
 Tim Schulke, President of FCSC, noted that “the club has amassed a fair amount of jerseys, shorts, socks, soccer balls, trophies, plaques, and logo-items over the years; we were looking for a worthy cause – helping those who share our love of the game was a natural fit.”

 HANDS, a local non-profit, Christian-based organization endeavors to provide cherished soccer balls, uniforms, cleats and other soccer equipment to local orphanages, teams, and clubs, thereby facilitating training for players, coaches, and referees, as well as hosting tournaments in northern Haiti.
 Bob Allen, the founder of HANDS, expressed “it is a very worthy cause supported by a very worthy game.”

 FCSC, HANDS, and the children of Haiti are bound by a passion for the beautiful game.
 FCSC recently donated close to 200 uniform kits including jerseys, shorts, and matching socks, enough to outfit a small club.
 Additionally, FCSC was able to offer over 50 trophies, scores of plaques, and various articles of club-clothing.